 APIs make it easy and cheap for business tools to “talk” to each other, powering data driven decision making in real time.
-Businesses that use APIs will thrive, those that don’t will be too slow to keep up.
+Businesses that use APIs will thrive, and those that don’t will be too slow to keep up.

 What exactly is an API?

 - An API consists of a set of rules made by an application.
-An application refers to software and a database.
+An application refers to software and a database

 - If other applications follow these rules, they can pull data from, send data to, and use the functionality of the application